-The Building Manager is responsible for the operation of the Student Recreation Center during weekday early morning, evening and the weekend hours.
-This person must be knowledgeable of all policies of the Campus Recreation operation and make decisions based on previous experience, general philosophy and mission of the facility and program.
-The Building Manager supervises student employees in the absence of professional team staff, administer the policies and rules of the department and is a general “trouble-shooter” within the facility.
+The Building Manager is responsible for the daily operation of the Student Recreation Center.
+This person must be knowledgeable of all policies of the Campus Recreation operation and make decisions based on previous experience, general philosophy and mission of the department.
+The Building Manager oversees student employees in the absence of the professional staff, administers the policies and procedures of the department and is a general “trouble-shooter” within the facility.

 Lobby Desk Attendant

 The Lobby Desk Attendant is responsible for the overall operation of the Lobby Desk during operating hours for the SRC.
 Major responsibilities will include providing customer service, facility access, equipment/towel checkout, and operating the cash register.
 The Lobby Desk Attendant will also process membership information, class registrations, and perform general clerical, maintenance, and custodial functions as necessary.
 The Lobby Desk Attendant works directly with members and guests, providing courteous, friendly and professional assistance.